Neural Multiscale Decomposition for Solving The Nonlinear Klein-Gordon Equation with Time Oscillation: Introduction

 The remainder of the paper is organized as follows.
 Section \ref{sec:problem} introduces the phenomenon of spectral bias and propagation failure induced by the time oscillation of the NKGE.
 Section \ref{sec:method} presents the NeuralMD method and discusses its implementation.
-Section \ref{sec:experiment} showcases numerical results.
-Finally, Section \ref{sec:conclusion} introduces the conclusion and outlook.
+Section \ref{sec:experiment} reports numerical results.
+Finally, Section \ref{sec:conclusion} concludes the paper and discusses future directions.